LG G6 review: A good phone if you can find it cheap, but there are better LGs to choose from

 In high school, being different only works if you're also cool.
 Otherwise, you get mocked or, possibly worse, completely ignored.
 LG can no doubt relate.

 After the lackluster reception of its unique, modular-like G5, LG decided not to double-down with another quirky approach to mods.
 Instead, it reversed course, toed the party line and released the more traditional G6.
 Gone is that funky hot-swappable chin.
 In its place is a slim, water-resistant build whose screen takes up an enviable 80 percent of the phone face.
-For LG, this is the safer but smarter play since the G6 has to do battle with the https://www.cnet.com/products/google-pixel-phone/, the phones and the
+For LG, this is the safer but smarter play since the G6 has to do battle with the https://www.cnet.com/products/google-pixel-phone/OnePlus 3T, the Google Pixel

 So does it usurp its biggest South Korean rival, the S8?
 Not exactly.
 On paper, the G6 doesn't have as powerful a processor and as long-lasting a battery.
 LG fans will also be disappointed that said battery is no longer removable (then again, neither is the S8's).
 And while earlier LG was set to announce its big-screen, small-bezel phone, Samsung's S8 takes the same basic idea and adds more elegance with a unique curved-edge twist.

 Editors' note: This review was originally published on April 12, 2017 and has been updated and expanded with direct comparisons to the Samsung Galaxy S8.